 Over 20 Years of Experience

-At Hip & Gable we understand that whether you’re building your first custom home or your fifth, the process is daunting when it comes to time management and the overall design process.
-That’s why we’ve used over 20 years of experience in the custom home building industry to develop a streamlined building process that allows you to focus on the fun while we focus on the details of your custom home.
+At Hip & Gable we understand that whether you’re building a new home for the first time or your fifth, the process is daunting when it comes to time management and the overall design process.
+That’s why we’ve condensed over 20 years of experience in the custom home building industry to develop a streamlined building process that allows you to focus on the fun while we focus on the details of your custom home.

 Your time and money is as important to us as it is to you.
-As such, you can rely on Hip & Gable to pay extreme attention to detail, quality, and craftsmanship, as well as to commit to excellence during every stage of the building process.
+You can rely on Hip & Gable to pay extreme attention to detail, quality, and craftsmanship, as well as to commit to excellence during every stage of the building process.

 Building Your New Home